We speak with sustainable wardrobe guru Rachel Papworth to get the lowdown on her top tips to achieving a sustainable wardrobe...

 1. Buy less

 Go through all your clothes regularly.
 It doesn’t take long to forget what’s at the bottom of a drawer or back of a wardrobe.
-A regular sort through will remind your what’s in your wardrobe so you wear a wider range of your clothes.
+A regular sort through will remind your what’s in your wardrobe so you wear a wider range of your clothes, and thus achieve a more sustainable wardrobe.

 Before you go shopping for new stuff, rummage through what you’ve already got.
 Maybe there’s something you haven’t worn in a while.
 Maybe you can combine items differently to create a new outfit.